grafana/pyroscope/docs/sources/operators-guide/deploy-kubernetes/_index.md

 ## Install the Helm chart in a custom namespace

-Using a custom namespace solves problems later on because you do not have to overwrite the default namespace.
+Use a custom namespace so that you do not have to overwrite the default namespace later in the procedure.

 1. Create a unique Kubernetes namespace, for example `phlare-test`: